Risks of Using Cocaine While Breastfeeding

 Benefits of Breastfeeding

-A mother’s breast milk is the ideal, renewable source of food for newborns and infants.
-Breast milk contains the perfect balance of nutrients to meet a baby’s needs.
-Additionally, It contains antibodies that protect the newborns from illness such as diarrhea, pneumonia, and other common childhood illnesses and infections 7,8.
+A mother’s breast milk is the ideal renewable source of food for newborns and infants.
+Breast milk contains the perfect balance of nutrients to meet a baby’s needs.7,8 Additionally, it contains antibodies that protects newborns from illnesses such as diarrhea, pneumonia, and other common childhood illnesses and infections.7,8

 Breastfeeding may also have long-term benefits for the child.
-Some studies suggest that people who were breastfed as babies are less likely to be overweight or obese or to have type 2 diabetes.
-Research also indicates they perform better in intelligence tests 8.
+Some studies suggest that individuals who were breastfed as babies are less likely to be overweight or obese or to have type 2 diabetes.7 Research also indicates that they perform better in intelligence tests.7

-Additionally, breastfeeding provides a mother with a unique opportunity to connect with their child.
+Additionally, breastfeeding provides a mother with a unique opportunity to connect with her child.
 Breastfeeding may improve mother-child bonding.
-During breastfeeding, the mother’s body releases increased levels oxytocin (the love hormone).
-The release of oxytocin is associated with affectionate contact and maternal-infant bonding 1.
-Further, breastfeeding has been shown to improve maternal health by reducing the risk of cardiovascular disease, diabetes, and breast and ovarian cancers 5.
-When a mother does not breastfeed or stops breastfeeding early, she may be at an increased risk for experiencing postpartum depression 9.
+During breastfeeding, the mother’s body releases increased levels of oxytocin (the love hormone).
+The release of oxytocin is associated with affectionate contact and maternal-infant bonding.9 Furthermore, breastfeeding has been shown to improve maternal health by reducing the risk of cardiovascular disease, diabetes, and breast and ovarian cancers.7 When a mother does not breastfeed or stops breastfeeding early, she may be at an increased risk for experiencing postpartum depression.10

 - You will feel healthier and stronger.